MylesBorins/github-issues/readme.markdown

 * Flash at begining... yuk

+* I'm finding the way I'm handling event propagation to be really gross...
+THERE HAS TO BE A BETTER WAY

 [xhr]: https://www.npmjs.com/package/xhr "xhr on npmjs.com"
 [smokestack]: https://www.npmjs.com/package/smokestack "smokestack on npmjs.com"
 [use-tape]: http://ponyfoo.com/articles/testing-javascript-modules-with-tape "Testing JavaScript Modules with Tape"